 Hatch Act Do's and Don'ts

-The "Hatch Act" is the law that defines what Congress allows federal employees to do (or not to do) in regards to elections.
+The "Hatch Act" is the law that defines what Congress allows federal employees to do (or not to do) in regards to elections and political activities.
 The Office of Special Counsel (OSC) is the government agency that implements the regulations and enforces the Hatch Act.
 As such, the OSC has developed the one-page poster below to assist federal employees in determining what they may or may not do in an election.

 Hatch Act Do's and Don'ts Poster